-Collections agencies have a difficult job to say the least.
-It is not easy to convince people to make monthly payments on their past due debt.
-It is even harder to convince debtors to pay off their past due debt in full.
+Collections agencies have a difficult job.
+It is not easy to convince people to make monthly payments on their past-due debt.
+It is even harder to persuade debtors to pay off their past-due debt in full.
 Debtors are typically embarrassed, frustrated, or in complete denial about their situation.
 This often leads to a tense situation during collections calls.
-A typical debtor excuse contains reasons as to why they cannot pay or that they have already made the payment.
-Once in a great while the debtor is being honest in their explanation.
+A typical debtor excuse contains reasons as to why they cannot pay.
+Once in a great while, the debtor is honest in their explanation.

-However, the majority of the time the debtor is simply attempting to delay the process.
-They may be under the false impression that if they delay long enough, the past due debt will magically disappear.
-However, it is the duty of the collections agent to put his or her best foot forward in an attempt to collect the past due debt for their clients.
+However, the majority of the time, the debtor is merely attempting to delay the process.
+They may be under the false impression that the past due debt will magically disappear if they wait long enough.
+However, the collections agent must put his or her best foot forward in an attempt to collect the past-due debt for their clients.
 It always helps to have a full toolbox at their disposal.
-Without further ado, here are the top 3 ways to deal with debtors excuses.
+Without further ado, here are the top 3 ways to deal with debtor excuses.

 Debtor Excuse#1: The Check Is In The Mail

 The check is in the mail is the oldest excuse in the book.
 People have been using it since the paper check was invented.
-Often times, debtors will claim that they already sent out the payment and it should arrive any day.
+Frequently, debtors will claim that they already sent out the payment, and it should arrive any day.
 This is rarely a true statement.
 It is typically an excuse that is used to buy time.
 Once again, debtors are famous for attempting to delay the collections process.
 At this point, it is difficult to prove that the debtor is lying.
-Even if the debtor offers to provide a copy of the check, it does not prove that the check was actually mailed.
+Even if the debtor offers to provide a copy of the check, it does not prove that it was mailed.

 The best way to overcome this excuse is to offer the debtor a better payment option.
-If the payment option is easier for the debtor, they will have a difficult time coming with an excuse.
-The solution is to allow the debtors to pay with credit and debit cards, and give them the option to pay online.
+If the payment option is more comfortable for the debtor, they will have difficulty coming up with an excuse.
+The solution is to allow the debtors to pay with credit and debit cards and give them the option to pay online.
 Payment Savvy specializes in collection agency credit card processing services.
-Apply for your merchants collection agency account today.
+Apply for your collection agency merchant account today.

-Debtor Excuse #2: The Debtor Is Having Cash Flow Issues
+Debtor Excuse #2: The Debtor Has Cash Flow Issues

 Debtor Excuse #3: The Past Due Debt Is In Dispute

-Often times the debtor will use the excuse that they do not actually owe the debt and are disputing the invoice.
+Often the debtor will dispute the direct debt owed.
 This can be based on the premise that the product or service was unsatisfactory.
 If this occurs, the agent should ask the debtor to explain the situation in detail.
-Some disputes may actually be valid, but most are not.
+Some disputes may be valid, but most are not.
 The agent can offer to settle the debt with the creditor.
-If the debt cannot be settled with the creditor the debtor will remain responsible for the past due debt.
+If the debt cannot be resolved with the creditor, the debtor will remain responsible for the past due debt.
 At this point, the agent should offer the debtor the option to pay with a credit or debit card.